ckeditor/ckeditor5/docs/builds/guides/migrate.md

 There is no "drop in" solution for migrating.
 In this guide we hope to summarize the most important aspects to be taken into consideration before you proceed with installing CKEditor 5.

 Before starting, be sure that migrating is your best choice.
-Check {@link TODO When NOT to use CKEditor 5 Builds}?
+Check {@linkTODO When NOT to use CKEditor 5 Builds}?

 ## Installation and integration

 The very first aspect that changed with CKEditor 5 is its installation procedure.
-It became much more modern with introduction of modular patterns, UMD, npm, etc. Check {@link TODO Installation} for more details.
+It became much more modern with introduction of modular patterns, UMD, npm, etc. Check {@link builds/guides/integration/installation Installation} for more details.

 Once installed, the API for integrating CKEditor with your pages also changed.
-It is worth checking {@link TODO Basic API} for an introduction.
+It is worth checking {@link builds/guides/integration/basic-api Basic API} for an introduction.

 ## Features